Shafin-Rehman/product-proposal/README.md

 # product-proposal

-**Project Title**:
+**Project Name**:
-TaskTrack
+BudgetBuddy

-**Project Pitch**:
+Project Pitch:
-TaskTrack is a lightweight web-based application designed to help students organize assignments, track deadlines, and manage their academic workload in one simple dashboard.
+BudgetBuddy is a simple and user-friendly personal finance tracker designed to help users monitor their income and expenses so they can better manage their money and develop smarter financial habits.

-**Project Description**:
+Project Description

-TaskTrack helps students stay on top of their school responsibilities by providing a clear and organized way to track assignments, exams, and project deadlines.
-Users can add tasks, set due dates, and mark items as complete, reducing stress and missed deadlines.
+BudgetBuddy allows users to record daily expenses, categorize spending such as food, transportation, and entertainment, and view an overall summary of their finances in one place.
+The application focuses on simplicity and ease of use, making personal finance less overwhelming for beginners while still providing useful insights into spending habits.
+Over time, the project can be expanded to include visual charts, savings goals, and monthly financial reports to help users make informed financial decisions.

-The platform is designed to be simple and distraction-free, focusing only on what students need to succeed academically.
-It can be expanded in the future to include reminders, calendar views, and progress tracking.
+Primary Users

-**Primary Users**
+College students

-- College and high school students
+Young adults managing finances

-- Anyone managing multiple academic deadlines
+Anyone wanting better spending habits

-**Features**
+Features

-- Add, edit, and delete assignments
+Add and categorize expenses

-- Set due dates for tasks
+View total spending

-- Mark tasks as complete
+Set monthly budgets

-- View upcoming deadlines
+Track income

-- Simple and clean interface
+Simple financial summary

-**Benefits**
+Benefits

-- Helps students stay organized
+Encourages responsible spending

-- Reduces missed deadlines
+Helps users save money

-- Improves time management
+Improves financial awareness

-- Easy to use and understand
+Easy to use for beginners